Trinity Laban Conservatoire of Music and Dance offers the research degrees of MPhil and PhD, validated by City University of London.

 For further information, read the Trinity Laban Research Degree Programme Handbook.

-- At Trinity Laban, the recommendation for all students sets this as a minimum limit, and the advice of the Head of Research is that all full-time students meet with either of their supervisors for two hours once a month (24 hours/Academic Year shared between supervisors).
+- At Trinity Laban, the guideline supervisory contact hours for full-time research students is based on a student/supervisor meeting of two hours once a month (24 hours/Academic Year shared between supervisors).

 - The number and frequency of meetings is expected to change during an individual’s course of study (it may be the case that more supervision is required at the beginning, and less at the end).

-- The role of ‘first’ or ‘main’ supervisors and second supervisors: it is expected that this be flexible, and designed in consultation with all parties.
-The ‘split’ of supervisory meetings can therefore be 50/50, or 80/20, as appropriate.
+- The role of ‘first’ or ‘main’ supervisors and second supervisors: it is expected that this be flexible, and designed in consultation with all parties; as is the ‘split’ of supervisory meetings between supervisors.

-- All students and supervisors should keep notes of the content of all designated supervisory sessions that are shared after each meeting; supervisors should forward their notes to the student within one week of a session.
-Supervisors should use these notes to collate their annual review for each student, which will be requested by the RDP Leader at the end of each academic year (find a proforma, if helpful, on Moodle).
+- All students and supervisors should keep notes of the content of all designated supervisory sessions that are shared after each meeting; these notes form the basis of the supervisors' annual written review for each student.

-Supervisory support during the ‘writing up’ period is halved and stipulated to be 12 hours in total for full-time students (pro-rate for part-time students); and halved again during an amendment period post-viva voce.
+Supervisory support during the ‘writing up’ period is halved and stipulated to be 12 hours in total for full-time students (pro-rata for part-time students); and halved again during an amendment period post-viva voce.